Colombia's ex-fighters taught skills for peace

 "Yes they are getting basic education - learning to read and write - but this is not workforce or technology skills, and won't give them any competitive edge."

-William Forerro Pinella, a former FARC commander who left in 2003 and now works with the Ministry of Defence, has similar concerns.
+William Forerro Pinella, a former Farc commander who left in 2003 and now works with the Ministry of Defence, has similar concerns.

 "It was very complicated for me to get work after I left.
 I wanted nothing more than to integrate into society, but I wasn't allowed.
 There are many people who do not want peace and who refuse to accept us.
 We are seen as traitors.

-"Ex-FARC members are not getting the education they need to make them level with other members of society.
+"Ex-Farc members are not getting the education they need to make them level with other members of society.

-"There is also still a lot of prejudice and stigma against FARC members, and so most employers will choose a non-FARC candidate over someone who has been in the guerrillas."
+"There is also still a lot of prejudice and stigma against Farc members, and so most employers will choose a non-Farc candidate over someone who has been in the guerrillas."

 'Stigmatised'

-However the country's Labour Minister Rafael Pardo insists reintegrating FARC is not a challenge.
+However the country's Labour Minister Rafael Pardo insists reintegrating Farc is not a challenge.

-"There are 12,000 former members of FARC so the unemployment rate won't be a problem," he said.
+"There are 12,000 former members of Farc so the unemployment rate won't be a problem," he said.

 "It's not a hard task to bring former guerillas back into jobs.
 There have been a lot of good reactions from companies to hire and train former guerrilla members."

 He admits the issue of stigmatisation could pose a problem for the ex-guerrillas, and added: "We do need to reduce polarisation of people who were in the past members of armed groups.
-The government has to show the advantages and benefits of reintegrating FARC members."
+The government has to show the advantages and benefits of reintegrating Farc members."

 Mr Cadavid eventually received training to set up his own shoe workshop, which he runs from his garage, and for every pair of shoes he sells, he contributes one to pair to a vulnerable child.